orlagh-sweeney/we-ride-cycling-club/README.md

 ### Browser Tesing
 The website was tested on the following browsers with no issues except for Safari as indicated below:
 - Google Chrome
 - Safari: this browser altered the styling of the Country dropdown menu.
-I updated the styling of the select element in CSS to appearance:none and border-radius:inherit. <br> <image src="assets/readme-files/weride-joinusform-safari.png" width="300px"></image>
+To fix this I updated the styling of the select element in CSS to appearance:none and border-radius:inherit. <br> <image src="assets/readme-files/weride-joinusform-safari.png" width="300px"></image>
 - Mozilla Firefox
 - Microsoft Edge